medrich/exos_cap/README.md

 ![Timeline of all exoplanet discoveries](images/discoveries_over_time_kepler_wb.png)

 We have many Earth-based telescopes that discover exoplanets.
 However, space-based telescopes that don't have to deal with any of the challenges imposed by Earth's atmosphere are by far the most productive method of discovery.
+TESS (#6 as of this analysis) is the official successor of Kepler.

 ![Comparison of prolific facilities](images/prolific_facilities.png)